 There are no major infrastructure deficiencies that would inhibit or preclude residential development or more intense residential development on parcels identified in the City's sites inventory.
+The City's adopted CIP addresses the necessary wastewater treatment plant and storm drain improvements needed to accommodate planned, future infill development in the city.
 The City will provide the adopted Housing Element to the utilities and infrastructure service providers to ensure priority is granted for service to affordable housing projects to comply with Senate Bill 1087.